Europe Regional 2021

 Understanding and Highlighting Malign Foreign Influence

-Public Summary: To raise awareness of malign foreign influence in Europe.
-The Hungary-based think tank will continue to track and analyze legislative and media activities by the Members of the European Parliament from Central Europe, as they relate to the policies concerning Russia and China.
+To raise awareness of malign foreign influence in Europe.
+The Hungary-based think tank will continue to track and analyze legislative and media activities by the Members of the European Parliament from Central Europe, as they relate to the policies concerning Kremlin and CCP.
 It will also analyze the social media accounts of politicians and popular social media commentators, and identify coordinated malign troll and bot activities.
 It will share the findings through publications and international events to raise public awareness of these trends.

 Res Publica Foundation